Business morale, Bundesbank point to stronger German growth

 The Ifo survey showed firms were more optimistic about their future prospects than they have been in nearly three years and were more upbeat about their current business situation than at any time since June 2012.

-German car parts and tyre maker Continental AG (CONG.DE) said earlier this month it expected sales to keep growing this year and Beiersdorf (BEIG.DE), the maker of Nivea skin care creams, reported its highest level of underlying sales growth in five years in 2013.
+German car parts and tyre maker Continental AG said earlier this month it expected sales to keep growing this year and Beiersdorf, the maker of Nivea skin care creams, reported its highest level of underlying sales growth in five years in 2013.

 Manufacturers and construction companies, which had a subdued start to 2013, began this year in better form, with factories becoming more positive about their export prospects, Ifo said.